Dan J. Harkey

 One or both of these provisions may be necessary when encumbering two or more properties.

-The Borrower's Loan Broker: A crucial player in the financing process, the loan broker acts as an intermediary between the borrower and the lender, providing vital guidance and ensuring the borrower is well-informed to help navigate the complex world of real estate financing.
+A loan broker acts as an intermediary between the Borrower and the lender, offering guidance and keeping the Borrower informed to navigate the complex real estate financing landscape.

-After careful consideration, the lender agrees to the $1,500,000 loan, provided both properties are encumbered with a cross-collateralized first deed of trust.
+After careful consideration, the lender agrees to the $1,500,000 loan, provided both properties are encumbered with a cross-collateralized first deed of Trust.
 Since there is only one loan, a cross-default provision is not necessary.